techiediaries/techiediaries/_posts/2020/angular/2020-02-4-integrate-bootstrap-4-and-jquery-with-angular-9-8-and-style-the-ui-with-navbar-and-table-css-classes.md

 ---
 layout: post
-title: "Angular 9 Tutorial: Build an Example UI with Bootstrap 4"
+title: "Integrating Bootstrap 4 and jQuery with Angular 9/8 and Styling the UI With Navbar and Table CSS Classes"
 image: "images/content/learn-django.png"
-excerpt: "In this Angular 8 tutorial we'll learn how to use Bootstrap 4 to build professional UIs." tags : [ angular, angular8, bootstrap, angular-9-tutorials ]
+excerpt: "In this Angular 8 tutorial we'll learn how to use Bootstrap 4 to build professional UIs."
+categories: angular
+tags : [ angular, angular8, bootstrap, angular-9-tutorials ]
 ---

-In this tutorial we'll learn, by example, how to use **Bootstrap 4** with **Angular 7/8** to build professional UIs.
+In this tutorial we'll learn, by example, how to use **Bootstrap 4** with **Angular 9/8** to build professional UIs.

-Angular 8 is the latest version of Angular, when writing this tutorial, and Bootstrap 4 is the latest version of Bootstrap — the most popular CSS framework.
+Angular 9 is the latest version of Angular, when writing this tutorial, and Bootstrap 4 is the latest version of Bootstrap — the most popular CSS framework.
 You can use Bootstrap to create professional looking interfaces without being a CSS designer.

-In this tutorial, we'll particularly look at how to add Bootstrap 4 to Angular projects generated using **Angular CLI 8**.
+In this tutorial, we'll particularly look at how to add Bootstrap 4 to Angular projects generated using **Angular CLI 9**.

-In the previous [tutorial](https://www.techiediaries.com/angular-tutorial), we've built a web application with Angular 8 and Django.
-In this part, we're going to style the UI interface with Bootstrap 4, after installing and setting up the framework in the Angular 8 front-end.
+In this part, we're going to style an example UI interface with Bootstrap 4, after installing and setting up the framework in the Angular 9 front-end.

 In the previous tutorial we’ve:

 - Installed Angular CLI 8.
-- Generated a new front-end application using Angular CLI 8.
+- Generated a new front-end application using Angular CLI 9.
 - Created some UI components.

-## Different Ways to Integrate Bootstrap 4 with Angular 8
+## Different Ways to Integrate Bootstrap 4 with Angular 9

-There are many ways to add Bootstrap 4 to Angular 8 projects:
+There are many ways to add Bootstrap 4 to Angular 9 projects:

 - Installing  **bootstrap** and **jquery** via *npm* and add adding scripts and styles to `angular.json`.
 - Importing **bootstrap** style and script files in `src/index.html`.
 You can use a bootstrap 4 [CDN](https://getbootstrap.com/docs/4.0/getting-started/download/#bootstrapcdn).